An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 \subsection{Contextuality degree and noncontextual bound}

-With the former definitions, a Pauli assignment $\alpha$ of a hypergram $(V,H,G)$ is \emph{contextual} if there is no classical assignment $a$ with the same sign function as $\alpha$ (over $H$).
-More precisely, contextuality can be quantified by a natural number, such as the ``degree of contextuality''~\cite{MSGDH24} or the ``noncontextual bound''\cite{Cab10}, with the following definitions and relation between them.
+With the former definitions, the contextuality of a Pauli assignment can be defined and quantified by a natural number, such as the ``degree of contextuality''~\cite{MSGDH24} or the ``noncontextual bound''~\cite{Cab10}, with the following definitions and relation between them.

-The \emph{contextuality degree}~\cite{DHGMS22} $d$ of a Pauli assignment $\alpha$ for a hypergram $(V,H,G)$ is the minimal Hamming distance (i.\,e., number of different values) between its sign function $\text{sgn}_{\alpha}$ and the sign function $\text{sgn}_{a}$ of any classical assignment $a : V \rightarrow \{-1,+1\}$.
-In other words, it is the minimal number of different hyperedge products between this Pauli assignment and any classical assignment.
-For instance, we shall see (\Cref{2spreadProp}) that the contextuality degree of all two-spreads is 1, meaning that at least one product will always be different between any classical and quantum assignments of a two-spread.
+\begin{definition} A Pauli assignment $\alpha$ of a hypergram $(V,H,G)$ is \emph{contextual} if there is no classical assignment $a$ with the same sign function as $\alpha$ (over $H$).
+The \emph{contextuality degree}~\cite{DHGMS22} $d$ of the Pauli assignment $\alpha$ for the hypergram $(V,H,G)$ is the minimal Hamming distance (i.\,e., number of different values) between its sign function $\text{sgn}_{\alpha}$ and the sign function $\text{sgn}_{a}$ of any classical assignment $a : V \rightarrow \{-1,+1\}$. \end{definition}

+In other words, the degree of contextuality is the minimal number of different hyperedge products between this Pauli assignment and any classical assignment.
+For instance, we shall see (\Cref{2spreadProp}) that the contextuality degree of all two-spreads is 1, meaning that at least one product will always be different between any classical and Pauli assignments of a two-spread.

 For any quantum configuration $(O,C)$, let